All-The-Vibes/v0-chat-mode/README.md

 ### User Experience

 - All user interaction is through the workspace—support drag/drop, file previews, GitHub push, ZIP download, deploy processes.
-- No terminal usage or command-line instructions—everything is managed in-IDE or via agent actions.
+- No terminal usage or command-line instructions—everything is managed in VS Code Github Copilot with custom agent mode.
-- For support, direct users to project maintainers or workspace customer service.

 ***